SALE! Use code blackfriday for 40% off everything!

 • The number, K, of required clusters.

-• The termination criteria, TERM_CRITERIA_EPS and TERM_CRITERIA_MAX_ITER, defining the desired accuracy and the maximum number of iterations, respectively, which when reached, the algorithm iteration should stop.
+• The termination criteria, TERM_CRITERIA_EPS and TERM_CRITERIA_MAX_ITER, defining the desired accuracy and the maximum number of iterations, respectively, which, when reached, the algorithm iteration should stop.

 The k-means clustering algorithm in OpenCV returns:

-• The compactness of each cluster, computed as the sum of squared distance of each data point to its corresponding cluster center.
-A smaller compactness value indicates that the data points are distributed closer to their corresponding cluster center and, hence, that the cluster is more compact.
+• The compactness of each cluster, computed as the sum of the squared distance of each data point to its corresponding cluster center.
+A smaller compactness value indicates that the data points are distributed closer to their corresponding cluster center and, hence, the cluster is more compact.

 • The centers coordinates of each cluster of data points.

 Let’s now apply the k-means clustering algorithm to the dataset generated earlier.
-Note that we are type casting the input data to float32, as expected by the kmeans() function in OpenCV:
+Note that we are type-casting the input data to float32, as expected by the kmeans() function in OpenCV:

 The code above generates the following plot, where each data point is now colored according to its assigned cluster, and the cluster centers are marked in red: